mpascariu/MortalityEstimate/README.md

 [![issues](https://img.shields.io/github/issues-raw/mpascariu/MortalityEstimate.svg)]()
 [![license](https://img.shields.io/github/license/mpascariu/MortalityEstimate.svg)]()

-This repository includes R code for estimating mortality curves and life tables based on a value of life expectancy at birth of infant mortality.
+This repository includes R code for estimating mortality curves and full life tables based on given one or two pieces of information: life expectancy, child mortality, or child and adult mortality.
+The implemented models are better suited to the practical needs of mortality estimation, since the input parameters are continuous yet the second one is optional.

 Installation